opensafely/documentation/docs/getting-started.md

 ## 3. Make changes to your study

-You've successfully run the code in your study, but at the moment it just creates an output file containing a random list of patient IDs.
+You've successfully run the code in your study, but at the moment it just creates an empty output file.
 Now we'll add some code to do something slightly more interesting.

 In order to write code in the OpenSAFELY framework, a code editor will make your life much easier.
 If you don't already have one, we recommend you download and